Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 Performing digital thread analysis: communications link BER

 The final stage of this mission is a communication link between the SBIRS LEO transmitters and SatCommRcvr.
-You know that the data will get worse with a higher BER and so you can add a constraint to the mission model that takes into account when you have bad data.
+You know that the data will get worse with a higher BER.
+You can add a constraint to the mission model that takes into account when you have bad data.

 2. Select the Constraints - Active page.